calmm-js/kefir.atom/README.md

 ### Counters are not toys!

-So, how does one start writing a Shopping Cart UI?
+So, how does one create a Shopping Cart UI?

 Well, *of course*, the first thing is to write the classic counter component: